 Historic Mansions on-site at the Cleveland History Center

 The 9-acre site of the Cleveland History Center includes two historic mansions: the Bingham-Hanna Mansion and the Hay-McKinney Mansion.
-The Bingham-Hanna Mansion is available for self-guided tours and makes up the front part of the museum, while the Hay-McKinney Mansion is available for guided tours, which are included with general admission to the Cleveland History Center.
+The Bingham-Hanna Mansion is available for self-guided tours and contains our museum galleries, while the Hay-McKinney Mansion is available for guided tours, which are included with general admission to the Cleveland History Center.
 See the schedule below and come in for a visit: